Paul Williamson

-Paul Stewart Williamson (born November 1948) is a retired Anglo-Catholic priest in the Church of England.
+Paul Stewart Williamson (born November) priest in the Church of England.
 He has brought a number of high-profile and controversial civil suits in English courts over matters of Anglican faith and practice, including the ordination of women to the priesthood, the legality of the marriage of Charles, Prince of Wales to Camilla, Duchess of Cornwall and has challenged the retirement age of 70 within the Church of England.

-He is not to be confused with the English art historian of the same name, a specialist in medieval ivories long a curator at the Victoria & Albert Museum in London.

 Early life and education

 Williamson was born in 1948.
 He studied theology at King's College London, and graduated in 1971 with a Bachelor of Divinity (BD) degree and the Associateship of King's College (AKC).

 Ordained ministry

 Williamson was ordained in the Church of England as a deacon in 1972 and as a priest in 1973.
 From 1972 to 1975, he served his curacy at St Paul's, Deptford in the Diocese of Southwark.
 He was an honorary curate of St John the Divine, Kennington between 1976 and 1977.

 In 1978, Williamson moved to the Diocese of London.
 He served as a curate at Holy Trinity with St Mary, Hoxton from 1978 to 1983, at All Saints, Margaret Street from 1983 to 1984, and at St Mary's, Willesden from 1984 to 1985.
 For the next three years, he was not attached to any parish but held permission to officiate in the diocese.
-In 1989, he joined St George's Church, Hanworth as a curate.
-Since 1992, he was the priest-in-charge of St George's.
+In 1989 he joined St George's Church, Hanworth, as a curate, subsequently serving the parish as priest-in-charge from 1992 until his retirement in 2019.

 Williamson is an Anglo-Catholic.
 He is a member of the Society of Mary.